1b. Estimation of a logit model with custom priors (Bayesian)

 asc_train = Beta('asc_train', 0, None, None, 0, sigma_prior=30)

-# as illustrated below.
-Consult the PyMc documentation for the catalog of available distributions.
+# Consult the PyMC documentation for the available probability

 def negative_student_prior(